Dynamic Information Design with Diminishing Sensitivity Over News: Related Literature and Predictions of Other Belief-Based Utility Models

 \subsubsection{Anticipatory Utility}

-In our setup, a receiver who experiences anticipatory utility gets $A\left(\sum_{\theta\in\Theta}\pi_{t}(\theta)\cdot v(c_{\theta})\right)$ if she ends period $t$ with posterior belief $\pi_{t}\in\Delta(\Theta),$ where $A:\mathbb{R}\to\mathbb{R}$ is a strictly increasing anticipatory-utility function.
-When $A$ is the identity function (as in \citet{kHoszegi2006emotional}), the solution to the sender's problem would be unchanged if we modified our model and let the receiver experience both anticipatory utility and news utility.
-This is because by the martingale property, the receiver's ex-ante expected anticipatory utility in a given period is the same across all information structures.
+In our setup, an agent who experiences anticipatory utility gets $A\left(\sum_{\theta\in\Theta}\pi_{t}(\theta)\cdot v(c_{\theta})\right)$ if he ends period $t$ with posterior belief $\pi_{t}\in\Delta(\Theta),$ where $A:\mathbb{R}\to\mathbb{R}$ is a strictly increasing anticipatory-utility function.
+When $A$ is the identity function (as in \citet{kHoszegi2006emotional}), the solution to the optimization problem would be unchanged if we modified our model and let the agent experience both anticipatory utility and news utility.
+This is because by the martingale property, the agent's ex-ante expected anticipatory utility in a given period is the same across all information structures.
 So, the ranking of information structures entirely depends on the news utility they generate.

-For a general $A$, if the receiver only experiences anticipatory utility, not news utility, then the sender has an optimal information structure that only releases information in $t=1$, followed by uninformative babbling in all subsequent periods (see Online Appendix \ref{subsec:Optimal-Information-Anticipatory}).
-The rich dynamics of the optimal information structure in our news-utility model are thus absent in an anticipatory-utility model.
+For a general $A$, if the agent only experiences anticipatory utility, not news utility, then there exists an optimal information structure that only releases information in $t=1$, followed by uninformative signals in all subsequent periods (see Online Appendix \ref{subsec:Optimal-Information-Anticipatory}).
+By contrast, this kind of one-shot resolution is not optimal when the agent has diminishing sensitivity and weak enough loss aversion.